llambiel/letsecureme/post.md

     Donating to ISRG / Let's Encrypt:   https://letsencrypt.org/donate

 Let's Encrypt keeps configuration and certificates organized under `/etc/letsencrypt`.
-The [Let's Encrypt documentation](https://letsencrypt.readthedocs.org/en/latest/using.html#where-are-my-certificates) will give you detailed informations about the structure and the content of the directory.
+The [Let's Encrypt documentation](https://letsencrypt.readthedocs.org/en/latest/using.html#where-are-my-certificates) will give you detailed information about the structure and the content of the directory.

-To use your new certificate you need to instruct Nginx on their location and tell the webserver to use port 443 on ssl.
+To use your new certificate you need to instruct Nginx on their location and tell the web server to use port 443 on ssl.
 You may use the following minimal configuration block in `/etc/nginx/conf.d/default.conf`.

     server {
         listen 443 ssl;